-Deeply rooted in historical lessons, community involvement is fundamental to the success of the Red Line transit project.
-Community involvement is the cornerstone of MTA's commitment to public input in project decision-making, and it is critical to address the specific needs of the communities the Red Line serves.
+Community involvement is fundamental to the success of the Baltimore Red Line.
+Community involvement is the cornerstone of MTA's commitment to public input in project decision-making, and it is critical to address the specific needs of the communities the Red Line will serve.

 Outreach and engagement are both key for effective community involvement.
-It includes going beyond dissemination of information and involves active participation and collaboration from people who have critical local knowledge from day-to-day living, working and navigating through the corridor.
-The Red Line Project Team supports community involvement by providing technical analysis and funding options, building necessary partnerships to provide and leverage transportation investments, and making informed decisions based on meeting the goals that the project is set to address.
+These efforts require going beyond dissemination of information and involve active participation and collaboration with people who have critical local knowledge from day-to-day living, working and navigating through the corridor.
+The Baltimore Red Line supports community involvement by providing technical analysis and funding options, building necessary partnerships to provide and leverage transportation investments, and making informed decisions based on meeting the goals that the project is set to address.
 This requires coordinating and collaborating with an informed public and stakeholders, participating agency officials, and local and state elected leaders.

-A successful project relies on both broad outreach and information to the public and meaningful engagement of those interested and most affected by the public investment being proposed.
-Effective engagement brings critical local knowledge only available from day-to-day living, working and navigating the corridor.
+Effective engagement brings critical local knowledge only available from day-to-day living, working, and navigating the corridor.
 Insights, preferences, and concerns are provided through surveys, on-the-street conversations, formal meetings, and area open houses.
-This collaborative process ensures that the project will align with the needs and aspirations of the communities it serves and supports meeting required regulatory and environmental considerations, ultimately resulting in a well-rounded, community-driven transit project.
+This collaborative process ensures that the project will align with the needs and aspirations of the communities it serves and supports meeting required regulatory and environmental considerations, ultimately resulting in a well-rounded, community-driven, transit project.